Easter in Costa Rica – What to Expect in 2023

 Occasionally you will come across a police roadblock.
 They usually will just want to see your license and registration.
 The police here will not typically bother tourists.
 Don’t be worried that you will be targeted by the police as a foreigner.

-Our Suggestions for Easter in Costa Rica
+Our Suggestions Over Easter

 – If you’d like to have your own Easter celebration, you can buy all your Easter meal favorites at any big grocery store in the country.